Stylidium divergens

-Stylidium divergens is a dicotyledonous plant that belongs to the genus Stylidium (family Stylidiaceae) that was described as a new species in 2000.
+Stylidium divergens is a dicotyledonous plant that belongs to the genus Stylidium (family Stylidiaceae) and was described as a new species in 2000.
 The specific epithet divergens means diverging or separating, referring to the widely spreading posterior petals.
 It is an erect annual plant that grows from 7 to 27 cm tall.
 Obovate, orbicular, or elliptical leaves, about 2-6 per plant, form a basal rosette.
-The leaves are generally 4–21 mm long and 3–5 mm wide.
-This species generally has one to six scapes and cymose inflorescences that are 4–24 cm long.
+The leaves are generally 4-21 mm long and 3-5 mm wide.
+This species generally has one to six scapes and cymose inflorescences that are 4-24 cm long.
 Flowers are white or mauve.
 S. divergens is endemic to Kakadu National Park in the Northern Territory of Australia.
 Its typical habitats are sandstone slopes and gullies.
-It flowers in the southern hemisphere in April.
+It flowers in the Southern Hemisphere in April.
 S. divergens is most closely related to S. accedens.
-Its conservation status has been assessed as data deficient.
+Its conservation status has been assessed as data-deficient.